bitcraft/storymaker/readme.md

 pyGoap is a small library for designing AI in Python.
-The basic library is based off of a well-known idea of using graph searches to to create realistic agents in real-time.
-Behavior is determined in real-time and is extremely open ended and well suited for emergent behaviors.
+The basic library is based off of a well-known idea of using graph searches to to create realistic agents.
+Behavior is determined in real-time and is extremely open ended and well suited for emergent behaviors, but the performance is poor.

+pyGOAP is complex.
+It removes many assumptions that are made by many planning systems.
+It is not designed to be fast, but to be interesting.

+Differences from some planners:
+- World state is not available to agents, though it is recorded.
+- Clues about the world state called "precepts" are distributed to agents.
+- Precepts are not guaranteed to be delivered, or even "correct".
+- Each agent has unique view of world state based on precepts they receive.
+- Agents make plans based on their own abilities and their incomplete knowledge.

 This library is not complete, but is working as-is.
 Please read "About the Demo" for an introduction to the capabilities presented in metaphors about life.
-FUN!
+"FUN!"

 ## Concepts